fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 the Custom Resource.

 Per-pod configuration is available to override these options on individual pods.
-This is done by adding an `aperture-agent` container to your pod.
+This is done by adding a `aperture-agent` container to your pod.
 The sidecar injection will treat any configuration defined here as an override to the default injection template.